natanimn/Telebof/README.md

 - The first handler handles `/start` command and send back a text `Hello, welcome to your first bot!`.
 - The second handler handles any incoming **text** and echoes the text.

-Our callback classes take a class of an update which is being handled as an argument.
-Now we are handling `Message` so our parameter should be `et.telebof.types.Message`.

 - The `reply` method is a shortage of `sendMessage` and replies message to the `chat_id` with `reply_to_message_id` argument.

 - `exec()` meaning `execute` is an enclosing and request sender method.
 This means before ending and sending request, you can pass